 It is never too early to start to think about what you want to do after you leave Melbourn Village College.
-Parents and carers of all Year 11 pupils were invited to attend our Post-16 Information Evening at the end of September.
+Parents and carers of all Year 11 students were invited to attend our Post-16 Information Evening at the end of September.
 This includes a presentation on the Post-16 Application process followed by a chance to talk to representatives from our local sixth form colleges.

 Progression Beyond School